Skip To Content

 Statistics

-All rasters and mosaic datasets have statistics.
+All rasters and mosaic datasets have statistics about the data value of the rasters.
 These are used by some client applications to automatically enhance the imagery or control parameters, such as categorical display.
 By default, the system will use the statistics of the contributing rasters or the result of the Calculate Statistics tool.
 Using this tool with default values can take a long time to run, because all the data in the mosaic dataset may need to be read.
 Since the statistics are generally an approximation, this process can be sped up by using a suitable skip factor.
-A good approximation of a skip factor can be calculated based on the Width of Mosaic Dataset/(5000*CellSize).
+An approximation of a skip factor can be calculated based on the Width of Mosaic Dataset/(5000*CellSize).
 For some mosaic datasets, the expected statistics of the dataset are known and can be explicitly set if required using the Set Raster Properties tool.
+If the data has a well defined set of statistics such as surface reflectance, it is better to set the values instead of allowing the system to compute them.

 Processing Templates and Functions